 PROBABLY NOT in single-family homes, for the following reasons:

 - If your home sits on a slab, it’s not cost effective to cut into the slab just to reuse greywater.
 We’ve never seen a slab cut just to reuse greywater.

-- If you have a raised foundation, but the master shower or other highly productive greywater source is on the top floor, that water is almost certainly already connected to a toilet and turned into sewage before the pipe goes down the wall.
-It’s usually considered not cost effective to tear out walls and/or floors and pipes just to reuse greywater.
+- If you have a raised foundation but the master shower or other regularly-used shower/tub is on the top floor, that greywater is already connected to a toilet and turned into sewage before the pipe goes down the wall.
+It’s not considered cost effective to tear out walls just to reuse greywater.

-- Because a complete, legal greywater system requires both a filter unit and underground irrigation, you will have to tear up existing landscape to install the required underground irrigation.
-That’s usually not considered cost effective if your irrigation system was already working properly.
+- Because a complete greywater system requires both a filter unit and unique underground drip irrigation, you will have to replace your sprinkler system.
+That’s not cost effective if your irrigation system is already working properly.

 CAVEATS: Some unique situations mitigate those factors, such as…